unification-com/pac/README.md

 3. Copy `.env` to `src/ui/.env.local`
 4. Run `node src/db_utils/create_db.js` to create DB, collections and indexes
 5. Run `npm run start-dev-stack`

+**Note**: the `start-dev-stack` script will only run the UI and Data Daemon.
+It is intended for developers who wish to add data sources, or modify the UI.

 ## Static data attribution